 Why Multi-Location Intake Is Different

 Single-location practices have phone challenges.
 Multi-location groups have phone crises.
-The difference isn’t just scale—it’s fundamental operational complexity that single-site solutions can’t address.
+The difference isn’t just scale.
+It’s fundamental operational complexity that single-site solutions can’t address.

 The Unique Challenges of Scale